-Kilmarnock v Partick Thistle
+Lafferty double as Killie stretch lead

 Post update

 Corner, Partick Thistle.
-Conceded by Ash Taylor.
+Conceded by Chris Stokes.

 Post update